BenjaminMedia/crawl_errors/README.md

     ./crawl_errors.rb http://example.com --repport-errors-only

-If you need to log the output of the crawl to an file for later use this can be done with the `--log FILE` flag.
+If you need to log the error output of the crawl to the `log.txt` file for later use this can be done with the `--log-errors` flag.

-    ./crawl_errors.rb http://example.com --log log.txt

-This will log the entire crawl into the `log.txt` file.
-You can use this in conjunction with the `--only-log-errors` flag that will allow you to view the entire outpu on screen, but only log the errors to the log.

-    ./crawl_errors.rb http://example.com --log log.txt --only-log-errors
+    ./crawl_errors.rb http://example.com --log-errors

 ## Limitations